‘Dr. Jeff: Rocky Mountain Vet’ Returns With A New Clinic, New Patients, And New Challenges

 — The Denver Post (@denverpost) July 9, 2016

-According to The Wrap, the clinic manages more than 80,000 clients, and performs up to 30 surgeries on a daily basis.
+According to The Wrap, the clinic manages more than 80,000 clients and performs up to 30 surgeries on a daily basis.
 The clinic receives over 500 calls a day, and the staff of 30 handles a busy emergency room and a mobile clinic as well, so what the doctor may lose in income is made up for by the sheer numbers of animals that are treated by Planned Pethood Plus.
 In a sneak-peek video, Dr. Jeff describes how he approaches each of his cases when they come to him and his team for help.

 “I tend to do things 110 percent,” Dr. Jeff explains in the clip.
 “I think it pays off.”

 Most of his staff and the clients that bring their animals to him would most likely tend to agree with that statement.
 Even after being diagnosed with cancer for the second time on the previous season of Dr. Jeff: Rocky Mountain Vet, he tried his best not to let it slow him down.
 He continued to see patients and even assisted with getting the clinic moved to the new facility despite concerns from his wife, fellow veterinarian Petra, his daughter and office manager, Melody, and the other staff members that he was doing too much.
-Even when the treatments made him tired, he always tried to push past whatever discomfort he was feeling in order to keep everything moving forward.
+Even when the treatments made him tired, he always tried to push past whatever discomfort he was feeling to keep everything moving forward.

 The welcoming committee at our vet's office. @PPPDenver #woof #dogs #drjeff @AnimalPlanet #DrJeffRockyMountainVet pic.twitter.com/w8UEPaofp7